 With a large foam board as the base, this family picture wall captures a range of favorite memories: learning to walk, watching a sunset and playing in the leaves.
-Building your layout in advance with the foam board allows to arrange your photos in just the order you want.
+Building your layout in advance with the foam board allows you to arrange your photos in just the order you want.

 6. Compose a Gallery Wall

 This gallery makes for an ideal accent wall in a living room or bedroom.
-Create your own by forming a gallery of photos decorated in the same frames.
+Create your own by forming a gallery of photos decorated in the unique frames.
 No matter the photos you choose, your family photo wall will have harmony.